HannahHaensen/core-gs/README.md

 TBA

 ## Code
-Feel free to reach out if you want to compare with our method
+Feel free to reach out if you want to compare with our method on other datasets